alena888-jpg/eng_lessons/Ex1.md

 #### **Exercise 3: Correct the mistakes**
 Each sentence has one mistake in grammar or terminology.
 Correct both errors.

-1. She has installed a new package yesterday.
+1. She has installed a new package yesterday.( She installed a new package yesterday)
-2. We have write the script this morning.
+2. We have write the script this morning.(We have written  the script this morning.)
-3. The team has update the software now.
+3. The team has update the software now.(The team has updated the software now.)
 4. I have opened a file in the terminal.
+(I have opened a file in the terminal.)
+Past participle Correct as is.
+No changes needed.

 **Answer:**